 ‘X-Lab Aero TT’

 I bought this X-Lab Aero TT because it had good reviews for staying in place.
 You can definitely understand why it stays in place – it is actually hard to pull the bottle out of its cage.
 The first time, I thought this is pretty difficult.
 However, there is a good trick for getting the bottle out, you have to lift the black cap at the top of the bottle, and then it comes out OK.
 Putting the bottle back in, also, requires practice.
 You have to put the end in first and then push it down.
 I’m confident of its ability to stay in place, I’m less confident of my ability to seamlessly get the bottle out during the pressure of a race (when racing, taking a drink is often really hard work).
 It is made in the US and comes with those outdated US imperial measurements of 20 oz (or as we say in the rest of the world 585ml.)

 - Weight of bottle and cage 90 grams

 - Taste free.
 BPA Free Polyethylene

-- There is an easy grip groove to help withdraw from Hi-grip cage.
-I didn’t find this useful thought, the best way to get it out is to pull by the neck.
+- There is an easy-grip groove to help withdraw from Hi-grip cage.
+I didn’t find this useful though, the best way to get it out is to pull by the neck.